-Year Ended December 31,
+Year Ended Year Ended December 31,

-2 2020 2 019 2018
+2021 2020 2019

-Balance at beginning of period \$ 32.3 \$ 19.9 \$ 23.4
+Balance at beginning of period (a) \$ 32.3 \$ 19.9

-Additions (a) 1.7
+Additions (b) 1.7

-Cash payments made for contingent liabilities related to earnout

-payments (3.0) (3.1) (3.2)
+Cash payments made for contingent liabilities related to earnout payments (0.2) (3.0) (3.1)

-Contingent liabilities related to change of control settled with Class A common stock and restricted stock units (22.2)
+Contingent liabilities related to change of control settled with Class A common stock and restricted stock units (23.2)

-stock and restricted stock units (23.2) -

-Fair value adjustments (7.8) 15.5 (0.3)
+Fair value adjustments 0.2 (7.8) 15.5

-Balance at end of period \$ \$ 32.3 \$ 19.9
+Balance at end of period \$ \$ \$ 32.3

-(a) During the three months ended March 31, 2020, certain employment compensation agreements were amended.
-Consequently, previously recorded deferred compensation liabilities of \$1.9 million associated with these agreements, included within "Other noncurrent liabilities" on the Consolidated Balance Sheets at December 31, 2019, were derecognized and new liabilities of \$1.7 million were recognized at fair value within "Other noncurrent liabilities" on the Consolidated Balance Sheets.
+- (a) The balance at beginning of period for the year ended December 31, 2020 includes \$ 30.4 million of contingent liabilities related to change of control and \$ 1.9 million of contingent liabilities related to earnout payments, both of which are included in "Accrued expenses and other current liabilities" on the Consolidated Balance Sheets. - (b) During the three months ended March 31, 2020, certain employment compensation agreements were amended.
+Consequently, previously recorded deferred compensation liabilities of \$ 1.9 million associated with these agreements, included within "Other noncurrent liabilities" on the Consolidated Balance Sheets at December 31, 2019, were derecognized and new liabilities of \$1.7 million were recognized at fair value within "Other noncurrent liabilities" on the Consolidated Balance Sheets.
 These contingent liabilities were settled at the IPO for 89,842 restricted stock units.

 Fair value adjustments are recorded within "General and administrative expenses" within the Consolidated Statements of Operations.
-There were no transfers into or out of Level 3 during the years ended December 31, 2020, 2019 and 2018.
+There were no transfers into or out of Level 3 during the years ended December 31, 2021, 2020 and 2019.

-The estimated fair value of the 2026 Notes and 2025 Notes as of December 31, 2020 using quoted prices from over-the-counter markets, considered Level 2 inputs, was \$468.0 million and \$843.9 million, respectively.
+The estimated fair value of the Company's outstanding debt using quoted prices from over-the-counter markets, considered Level 2 inputs, was as follows.